-Schwa and Halant are two opposite terms (concepts) in ĐevaNāgarī.
+Schwa and Hal are two opposite terms (concepts) in ĐevaNāgarī.
 Discussion about one is not complete without the other!
-Here we would discuss halant.
+Here we would discuss hal (हल) which is somewhat erroneously called halant.

 In ĐevaNāgarī, halant is a very important concept and an encoded character.
 But mostly it remains invisible!
 While writing ĐevaNāgarī on paper someone may rarely write it!
 [See FootNote]